Essential Travel Information

 Payment can be made by electronic transfer directly into our account or by credit card.
 Journey Beyond accepts all major credit cards i.e., Master Card, Visa and American Express.
 For credit card payments we will send a link.
 If you choose to pay by credit card, Journey Beyond will have to convert the USD/EUR payment into South African Rand at the bank selling rate of exchange on the day payment is processed.
 This is a requirement of South African foreign exchange regulations.
 Credit card payments may incur a card fee which your travel designer will share with you.

 Please note visitors travelling to Africa must have a MINIMUM of two blank/empty (non-endorsement) VISA pages in their passport per each country visited.
-Passports must be valid for six months after intended departure.
-Temporary and extended validity passports will not be allowed for entering South Africa.
-Foreign passport holders who do not comply with these requirements will either be stopped from boarding the aircraft at point of departure or risk deportation on arrival in Africa.
+Passports must be valid for six months after the intended departure.
+Temporary and extended validity passports will not be allowed to enter South Africa.
+Foreign passport holders who do not comply with these requirements will either be stopped from boarding the aircraft at the point of departure or risk deportation on arrival in Africa.

 Please check travel visa requirements as Journey Beyond, its staff nor its partners cannot be held responsible should the necessary visa requirements not be fulfilled.
 Border officials may not be able to issue visas on the spot, hence the need for obtaining visas in advance.
 Both the cost, currency, accepted method of payment and type of visa i.e., single, double, or multiple entry visa should be checked in advance to avoid any inconveniences and delays for when entering countries or crossing borders.
 Passports should be valid for at least six months after completion of travel.